First Run

 launchctl list | grep sanctumYou should see entries for each enabled service.
 A typical hub node might show:

 - 0 com.sanctum.gateway- 0 com.sanctum.dashboard- 0 com.sanctum.homeassistant- 0 com.sanctum.firewalla-bridge- 0 com.sanctum.voice-agent- 0 com.sanctum.utm-autostart- 0 com.sanctum.watchdog- 0 com.sanctum.cloudflare-tunnelThe second column is the exit status.
 A 0 indicates the service exited cleanly (or is still running).
-A non-zero value suggests a startup failure.
+A non-zero value suggests a startup failure, which is macOS’s polite way of saying something went wrong and it will not be telling you what.

 If a LaunchAgent is missing from the list, load it manually: